We’re back with Season 2 of the Anyone Can Teach Art podcast and we’re starting with the big question: “WHY should we include art in education?”

 The most important possible thing you can do is do a lot of work.
 Do a huge volume of work.
 Put yourself on a deadline so that every week or every month you know you will finish one story.
 Because it’s only by actually going through a volume of work that you’re actually going to catch up and close that gap, and the work you’re making will be as good as your ambitions.
 It takes a while.
 It’s gonna take you a while.
 It’s normal to take a while and you have to fight your way through that.”

-Anytime you’re doing something challenging and you stick with it, you’re growing your those muscles.
+Anytime you’re doing something challenging and you stick with it, you’re growing your whichever literal or figurative muscles you’re using.

 - Hard work pays off.